MSNP1381/msnp1381.github.io/_posts/2024-09-07-Evolution-Prompt.md

 Prompt optimization techniques aim to refine and improve prompts for better performance.
 DSPy introduces the concept of optimizers, which are algorithms that can tune the parameters of a DSPy program to maximize specified metrics, such as accuracy.

 > [!NOTE]
-> A DSPy optimizer is an algorithm that can tune the parameters of a DSPy program (i.e., the prompts and/or the LM weights) to maximize the metrics you specify, like accuracy
+> A DSPy optimizer is an algorithm that can tune the parameters of a DSPy program (i.e., the prompts and/or the LM weights) to maximize the metrics you specify, like accuracy.

 ![DSPy Optimizer in Action](/assets/img/evoPrompt/optimizer.webp) _Visualization of a DSPy optimizer refining a prompt_{: .text-center}